 Obviously if you buy the extra space, one guest could park in the garage.
 Any other guests will have to park on West Main as do any other guests who visit the other homes up and down the street.

-The Arlington will have a secure, conditioned, underground parking garage.
-Each condo unit comes with two parking spaces with the option to purchase one extra space for $25,000.
+The Arlington has a secure, conditioned, underground parking garage.
+Each condo unit comes with two parking spaces.

 D9 Development is a company founded and managed by Bernie Butler who has been developing properties in 10 Southern States for 3 decades.
 The last 15 has been focused mostly on Historic Downtown Franklin with significant projects like The Brownstones at 1st & Church, the 131 Third Avenue North Office Building, 231 Public Square ( the redevelopment of the old First Tn Bank Building on the Square ), 415 Boyd Mill and other special projects around Franklin.
 Bernie works on only one great project at a time to make sure that not only makes a statement architecturally but becomes a fixture and something enjoyed by generations to come.